RobertLudwick/Study_aid/README.md

 ## TODo
 Display cards and other elements better (maybe with curses)

-Add a way to take quizzes
+Add a way to store quiz results

-Write a bash script that handles what python file to run

 ## Future ideas